naoshibaikyu/superbuddn/test.md

 Hunter: Riiight...

-(And so the four hurry on to the main computer room.
-Yeah, they kinda just... left Naoshi as is.)
+%And so the four hurry on to the main computer room.
+Yeah, they kinda just... left Naoshi as is.

 Naoshi: Jerks...
 Owieowie.

-(Anyway.
-In the computer room...)
+%Anyway.
+In the computer room...

 Iga: *typing* Okay... now to have a look at the cameras.

-*The monitor in front of them flickers, then changes to a gridded format, all but a few of the cells showing static.*
+%The monitor in front of them flickers, then changes to a gridded format, all but a few of the cells showing static.

 Hunter: What the...?